Skip to Content

 1

-Polar Recovery Portable Ice Bath Tub
+Polar Recovery 2.0 Ice Bath

 If you’re looking for a stripped-down folding ice bath tub that you can take anywhere, this option from Polar Recovery is also a good first place to look.
-Set up takes less than 10-minutes, the whole tub weighs less than 3kg, and it’s still big enough to soak most people up to their shoulders, while being compact enough to fit into any space.
+Set up takes less than five-minutes, the whole tub weighs less than 3kg, and it’s still big enough to soak most people up to their shoulders, while being compact enough to fit into any space.

 Key Specs